rikiji/zmbs.net/_posts/2016-07-31-gifts-and-nail.markdown

 published: true
 ---

-I am proud to present my Modern brew, a deck that uses the mana engine of the old extended [Heartbeat Desire](http://mtgtop8.com/event?e=9218&d=252854&f=EX) deck to somewhat reliably cast a turn four [Tooth and Nail(card:Tooth and Nail).
+I am proud to present my Modern brew, a deck that uses the mana engine of the old extended [Heartbeat Desire](http://mtgtop8.com/event?e=9218&d=252854&f=EX) deck to somewhat reliably cast a turn four [Tooth and Nail](card:Tooth and Nail).

+The game plan consists in ramping turns 1-3 while digging for the missing pieces of the combo.
+Ideally a turn 4 [Gifts](card:Gifts Ungiven) allows to setup a turn 4 Tooth and Nail.
+The creature pack used to win the game consist in [Emrakul](card:Emrakul, the Aeons Torn) and [Xenagos](card:Xenagos, God of Revels), that should be a very hard combination to disrupt, being one not targetable by spells and the other one an indestructible enchantment.
+A hasted flying 30/30 with annihilator 6 usually guarantees and immediate win.
+Additonally Modern meta is not exactly counter heavy now, and there are several cards included that let you cast a Tooth and Nail card more than once grabbing it back from the graveyard.

 ```
 Main